holepunchto/bare-module/README.md

   // referrer's protocol if defined, otherwise to a protocol with no backing
   // store.
   protocol,
   // A default "imports" map to apply to all specifiers.
-Follows the same
+An object or omitted,
-  // syntax and rules as the "imports" property defined in `package.json`. imports,
+  // following the same syntax and rules as the "imports" property defined in
+  // `package.json`.
+  imports,
   // A map of preresolved imports with keys being serialized parent URLs and
   // values being "imports" maps.
 Follows the cache, and like it is an object or
   // omitted.
   resolutions,
-  // A map of builtin module specifiers to loaded modules.
-Inherited from
+  // A map of builtin module specifiers to loaded modules, or omitted.
+Only the
-  // `referrer` if it is defined, including when `protocol` narrows, so pass
+  // map's own keys are builtins.
+Inherited from `referrer` if it is defined,
-  // this too to narrow what the module reaches. builtins
+  // including when `protocol` narrows, so pass this too to narrow what the
+  // module reaches.
+  builtins
 }
 ```